 Gambling Records for Income Tax Preparation Purposes

-For tax purposes and to understand gambling performance, keeping track of spending in a consistent yet convenient manner should be done in ways that make sense to a slots player given how individual circumstances can be very different.
+For tax purposes and to understand gambling performance, keeping track of spending in a consistent yet convenient manner should be done in ways that make sense to a slot machine player given how individual circumstances can be very different.
 For minimum tax purposes, at least five entries are required.
 These include:

-- Date: The day on which the gambling session occurred;
+- Date: The day on which the gambling session occurred

-- Location: Unique name of the gaming property where the gambling occurred;
+- Location: Unique name of the gaming property where the gambling occurred

-- Bankroll: Amount spent gambling;
+- Bankroll: Amount spent gambling

-- Take-Home: Amount remaining after gambling; and,
+- Take-Home: Amount remaining after gambling

-- Comps and Comps $: Complimentary gift along with their fair market value.
+- Comps and Comps $: Complimentary gift along with their fair market value

 Players who receive comps need to keep in mind the fair market value of every one of these complimentary gifts needs to be included as taxable income.
 This can be done either immediately or after if you need to research its value.
 Once again, consult with a tax professional to be certain of the entries each individual player in a household needs to record for tax purposes.

 The following tables are only suggestions from someone who is not such a tax professional.
 Beyond the bare necessities for managing taxes, there is other additionally useful information a slots player might record to help themselves or their tax professional accurately complete their annual tax returns, such as recording any taxable jackpots won.
 Doing so results in a sort of checklist for the total number of W-2G tax documents which might be received over the course of the calendar year.

 For high limit slots players, the so-called high rollers, this can be a substantial and extensive list.
 Along with the bare necessities mentioned, we now add another 5 entries:

-- Gross Jackpot: Amount won prior to taxes paid;
+- Gross Jackpot: Amount won prior to taxes paid.

-- Net Jackpot: Amount given to player after income taxes are automatically paid;
+- Net Jackpot: Amount given to player after income taxes are automatically paid.

-- Federal Taxes: Amount of federal income taxes automatically paid, if any;
+- Federal Taxes: Amount of federal income taxes automatically paid, if any.

-- State Taxes: Amount of state income taxes automatically paid, if any;
+- State Taxes: Amount of state income taxes automatically paid, if any.

 - Local/City Taxes: Amount of local income taxes automatically paid, if any.